Near Welshpool in Charlotte County, New Brunswick — The Canadian Atlantic

 Erected by Roosevelt Campobello International Park.

 Location.
 44° 51.785′ N, 66° 58.761′ W. Marker is near Welshpool, New Brunswick, in Charlotte County.
+Marker is on the grounds of Mulholland Point Lighthouse, off Narrows Road, and about 0.5 kilometers north of the FDR Memorial Bridge, in Roosevelt Campobello International Park.
 Touch for map.
-Marker is on the grounds of Mulholland Point Lighthouse, off Narrows Road, and about 0.5 kilometers north of the FDR Memorial Bridge, in Roosevelt Campobello International Park.
 Marker is in this post office area: Welshpool, New Brunswick E5E 1A4, Canada.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Lubec, Maine (here, next to this marker); Mulholland Point / La pointe Mulholland First Meeting Place of Washington Lodge No. 37 F.&A.M. (approx. 0.4 kilometers away in the U.S.); Civil War Memorial (approx. half a kilometer away in the U.S.); Lubec Veterans Honor Roll (approx. half a kilometer away in the U.S.); War Memorial (approx. half a kilometer away in the U.S.); Dawn's First Light Shines on Free Masonry (approx. half a kilometer away in the U.S.); Roosevelt Campobello International Park (approx. 1.6 kilometers away).
+At least 8 other Lubec, Maine (here, next to this marker); Mulholland Point / La pointe Mulholland (a few steps from this marker); First Meeting Place of Washington Lodge No. 37 F.&A.M. (approx. 0.4 kilometers away in the U.S.); Civil War Memorial (approx. half a kilometer away in the U.S.); Lubec Veterans Honor Roll (approx. half a kilometer away in the U.S.); War Memorial (approx. half a kilometer away in the U.S.); Dawn's First Light Shines on Free Masonry (approx. half a kilometer away in the U.S.); Roosevelt Campobello International Park (approx. 1.6 kilometers away).
 Touch for a list and map of all markers in Welshpool.

 More about this marker.
 An identical French-language marker is nearby.